 Here, you can see that when valuations roll over, with the change dropping below zero over a 10-month or 200-day period, the market itself typically drops shortly thereafter.
-This relationship held in March, as valuations and the index both rolled over during the month before partially rebounding in April and May.
-Given the continued rebound in valuations and markets during the month, we’ve kept this signal at a yellow light for now, with a downgrade to red possible if volatility picks up in June.
+This relationship held last March, as valuations and the index both rolled over before rebounding.
+On a 10-month basis, valuations rose by 18.74 percent in June, down from a 24.19 percent increase in May.
+Given the historically high valuation levels, we have kept this indicator as a yellow light for now, despite the fact that valuation changes have remained outside of the danger zone since May 2020.

 Signal: Yellow light

 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.